BPTrack reference library.

-The American Heart Association defines five blood pressure categories.
+The American Heart Association defines five blood pressure categories plus hypotension.
 Each carries different clinical guidance and risk implications.

 Maintain with healthy diet, regular exercise, and low sodium intake.
 Get checked once every two years if you have no other risk factors.